ahoynacke/CWRUBootcamp_M3_082422_PyPollPython_Hoynacke/README.md

 ## Summary
 The analysis of the election shows that:
 - There were 369,711 votes cast in total.
-- The Canidates who ran were:
+- The canidates who ran were:
   1. Charles Casper Stockham
   2. Diana DeGette
   3. Raymon Anthony Doane